-Saintsbury Winery was founded by Richard Ward (died in 2017) and David Graves in 1981.
+Saintsbury Winery was founded by Richard Ward (died in 2017), and David Graves in 1981.
 Incidentally they both met during their graduate studies in Enology at UC Davis while taking a brewing class together and is where they made their first non commercial wine (a Santa Barbara grown barrel fermented Riesling).
 Fate sometimes works its magic – David had a biology degree from UC Santa Cruz and Richard had an engineering degree and both were pursuing careers in the wine industry.

 Before starting Saintsbury, they both gained hands on experience in the industry by working together at several Napa wineries including living together while working harvests at Chappellet and Stag’s Leap Wine Cellars.
 The property where the winery is located was grazing land at the time of their purchase.
-Besides the estate property, they also own two other vineyards in the Carneros area and in addition source grapes from nearby vintners including from vineyards in neighboring Sonoma County.
-Their first vintages were Chardonnay (this paid the bills) and twice as much Pinot Noir which was the wine they both enjoyed and were most focused on making.
+Besides the estate property, they also own two other vineyards in Carneros and in addition purchase grapes from nearby vintners including from vineyards in neighboring Sonoma County.
+Their first vintages were a 1981 Chardonnay (this paid the bills) and twice as much of a 1981 Pinot Noir which was the varietal they both enjoyed and were most focused on making.
 Their first release was sizable at 2,000 cases.
 Richard and David shared the winemaking duties for the first few vintages but eventually hired a winemaker.

-For first time visitor’s to the winery, the initial reaction was how small the actual winery looks.
+The initial reaction of first time visitor’s to the winery is how small the actual winery looks.
 In reality, during the height of their production at least half of their production was at a winery warehouse near the town of Sonoma.
 They no longer make their wine in Sonoma as they have since consolidated their wine making and have downsized production – as of our last update they are producing around 20,000 cases annually.

 The winery is located about a 1/2 of a mile from the often super busy Carneros Highway – but a stop here feels worlds away.
 Vineyards surround the winery (mostly Pinot Noir) and a visit is refreshingly always about the wine with no fancy gift shop or fancy artwork, just a simple uncluttered room for tasting wine.
 Weather permitting, a number of small tables and chairs are setup outside in the shade of the trees – this is a nice place to relax on one of those rarer hot Carneros days that this part of Napa sometimes experiences in August or September.

-Instead of naming the winery after themselves as many wineries have done, they chose to name it after a professor in England who was famous for writing his “Notes on a Cellar” book and some of his quotes appear on the wine bottles.
-Their Pinots are world class and they have an excellent selection of these mostly from the Carneros region.
-Your tasting will typically include a majority of their Pinot noir production.
+Instead of naming the winery after themselves as many wineries have done, they chose to name it after George Saintsbury (1845-1933), a professor in England who was famous for writing his “Notes on a Cellar” book – some of his quotes appear on the wine bottles.
+Their Pinot Noirs are world class – primarily produced from Carneros grown fruit.

 Their wines are categorized into three categories; Appellation wines, Vineyard Series Chardonnay and a Vineyard Series Pinot Noir (vineyard designates).